Review

 Overview

-The 3 is a premium large SUV, rivalling the likes of the BMW iX and Audi Q8 E-Tron, and it is currently available in Launch Edition trim, with the only powertrain at them moment being the four-wheel drive Long Range Dual Motor (P11D price: £75,845), which offers either 483PS in standard spec or 510PS with the Performance Pack models (£81,445).
+At launch the 3, which rivals the likes of the BMW iX and Audi Q8 E-Tron, was available with just one powertrain – the four-wheel drive Long Range Dual Motor (P11D price: £75,845) which offers either 483PS in standard spec or 510PS in the Performance Pack models (£81,445).

 Comfort and practicality